How Do You Build a Topical Authority Map for AI Search Engines?

 Layer 5: Authority Gap Prioritization

+According to Ahrefs' research, 96.55% of all content gets zero traffic from Google — which makes strategic gap prioritization essential for ensuring your content falls in the 3.45% that actually earns visibility.
 Authority gap prioritization scores every planned spoke article on its potential impact and sequences your content production in the order that builds authority fastest.
 Not all content contributes equally to topical authority — some articles fill critical gaps that unlock citation opportunities across an entire pillar, while others provide marginal coverage improvements in already-saturated areas.

 Score each spoke on three dimensions.
 Citation opportunity measures how frequently users query AI search engines about the spoke's topic — high-volume query topics score higher.
 Competitive vacancy measures how well current cited sources cover the topic — topics where existing sources are weak or absent score higher.
 Cluster completion measures how much the spoke contributes to completing a pillar cluster — spokes that fill the last gaps in a cluster score higher because they trigger the threshold effect where AI models begin recognizing the entire cluster as authoritative.